Marta44/to-press2019/README.md

 1. View and inspect the artworks, the product specifics and prices.
 2. Ask for a personalized and customized product.
 3. Place an order quickly, intuitively and easily.
+4. Sign up in a newsletter to stay updated on their creations.

 ## Scope
 I want to offer to the users an overview of the artists mission, artworks and portfolio.
 The scope of this project is to keep them interested and engaged until they make the decision to get in touch with the artists filling a contact form.